Classic Motorcycle Build

 Anaerobic Gasket Sealer Review

-Starting in the seventies, silicone sealants began replacing gaskets in many automotive applications.
-Today, silicone-based sealants are the most popular with professionals and DIYers.
+Starting in the seventies, silicone sealants began replacing conventional gaskets in many automotive applications.
+Today, silicone-based gasket makers are very popular with professionals and DIYers.
 But on a motorcycle engine, no matter how careful you apply them, there is always a risk of unwanted globs ending up in the oil circuit.

 What Is Anaerobic Gasket Sealer?

-Anaerobic literally means "lives without air".
-So, anaerobic sealer only cures when you take the air away from it (like when it's between engine cases).
+What this means is, anaerobic gasket sealer only cures when you take the air away from it (like when it's between engine cases).
 If you apply a little extra, it doesn't harden and clog oil passages in the engine.

 Since it only hardens in the absence of oxygen, you have more time assembling and tightening down the case bolts.
 This is a welcome relief for me, because I like to work slowly and methodically.
 There is no pressure to get parts bolted up quickly.